Commencement vs Graduation

 A commencement ceremony is often referred to as "Graduation", but they are not always the same thing.
 For San Diego Miramar College, the commencement ceremony is the end-of-year celebration in May for students that have completed or are expected to complete their graduation requirements.
 Students who have completed their graduation requirements in the prior Fall or Summer semesters can also participate in the May commencement ceremony.

 Students do not receive their diplomas at the commencement ceremony.
 Diplomas for summer, fall, and spring graduates are mailed directly to the students after they complete their graduation process.

 Graduation is not automatic upon completion of requirements.
-Students who expect to receive an Associate Degree or Certificate of Achievement are encouraged to submit a Petition for Graduation up to one year in advance of anticipated graduation.
+Students who expect to receive an Associate Degree or Certificate of Achievement are encouraged to Apply to Graduate the semester before the anticipated graduation.
+If you apply and have to push back graduating due to any circumstances, your application will remain in the system.
 Click here to review a sample Graduation Evaluation and how to interpret it.